RNA-FRETools/MASH-FRET/docs/modules/video-processing/video-processing.md

 ## Description

-The module Video processing is the second component of the software MASH and can be selected in MASH's upper menu bar; see <a href="../Getting_started.html#general-workflow">General workflow</a> for more information.
+The module Video processing is the second component of the software MASH and can be selected in the tool bar.
 It allows to create single molecule intensity-time traces from a single molecule video (SMV).

 The interface can be divided into several subunits dedicated to: